HeySoyH/DOOMpad/README.md

 # DOOMpad
-"Yeah sure, notepad is cool and allat, but does it run Doom?" -> YES.
+"Yeah sure, notepad is cool and allat, but can it run Doom?" -> YES.
 ---
 Brief instructions:

 Download then unzip wherever.